How to make your second year house safe

 Living in private accommodation is different from halls, especially when it comes to security and safety.
 This doesn't mean that your new house will be unsafe, it's just worth pointing out that you won't have the same level of protection in your private house that you do in halls.

-So, how can you make sure that your new house safe?
+So, how can you make sure that your new house is safe?

 1. Ask your landlord to make it safer